In June 19, Telpo brought smart digital identity devices and embarked on enhancing the system for digital identification in Africa on ID4Africa 2019.

 The ID4Africa exhibition is not only a platform for collecting the latest biological equipment for the government and demanders but also a platform for face-to-face communication between technology developers, equipment manufacturers, and purchasers.
 You are welcome to come and talk to our booth D10.

-Keywords: ID4Africa,face recognition,payment,identity ,Amazon,biometric , Identity Device,South Africa,Retina recognition,bio-tablet,iris recognition, fingerprint,South Africa
+Tag: ID4Africa,face recognition,payment,identity ,Amazon,biometric , Identity Device,South Africa,Retina recognition,bio-tablet,iris recognition, fingerprint

-Brief Introduction: Founded in 1999, Telpo is a professional smart terminals’ provider and ODM service expert, covering the point-of-sale (POS) terminals, biometric cash register, face recognition machines, self-service kiosk, bus ticketing machines.
-Telpo has served for more than 1000 customers abroad, including the platform operators, banks, biological algorithm company, operators, technology companies and even governments organizations.
-Telpo adheres to R&D and innovation, in order to provide more intelligent hardware for global partners.
+Brief Introduction: Telpo is a professional smart payment partner who focuses on the ODM service 20 years.
+It mainly provides the EFT-POS, cash registers, biometric devices, face recognition machines, self-service kiosks, and bus validators.
+Telpo has served for more than 1000 customers abroad, including government, banks, Telecom operators, police stations, retail shops, and offices.
+Telpo adheres to R&D and innovation, aiming to provide more intelligent hardware for global partners.